CS-LNU-Learning-Objects/web-application-architecture/containers.md

 First of all you have to [install docker for your OS](https://docs.docker.com/engine/installation/).
 Maybe you don´t want to put it on your local OS and of course you can install it on a virtualized machine, through virtual box or some other hypervisor.

 #### The dockerfile
 When creating a container you often define its content in a dockerfile.
 This file allows us to give instructions to the docker engine which base image to use and what commands to give it.
-Look at the example below taken form https://github.com/dockerfile/nginx:
+Look at the example below taken from https://github.com/dockerfile/nginx:

 ```
 # Pull base image.